Everyone loves a great deal when booking flights. But unfortunately, booking flights while only focusing on price can cost you more in the end.

 When you leave for your trip, you should have phone numbers and email addresses for regular and emergency support.

-And this is also the reason why you should always ensure that service is included or added to your bookings.
+And this is also why you should always ensure that service is included or added to your bookings.

 Summary: Avoiding costly mistakes booking cheap flights